TRON-Bioinformatics/covigator-ngs-pipeline/README.md

 The FASTA file is expected to contain a single assembly sequence.
 Bear in mind that only clonal variants can be called on the assembly.

-The alignment, BAM preprocessing and variant normalization pipelines were implemented in additional Nextflow pipelines within the TronFlow initiative.
+The alignment, BAM preprocessing and variant normalization pipelines are based on the implementations in additional Nextflow pipelines within the TronFlow initiative.
 The full details are available in their respective repositories:
 - https://github.com/TRON-Bioinformatics/tronflow-bwa (https://doi.org/10.5281/zenodo.4722852)
 - https://github.com/TRON-Bioinformatics/tronflow-bam-preprocessing (https://doi.org/10.5281/zenodo.4810918)